I am aware that this thought is running through your head. But don’t worry; Reptileszilla has heard of your stumped question!

 The “quadrate bone” is a bone in the mouth that ball pythons have in addition to their inner ear structure.
 While they are roaming over, this bone shifts very little in reaction to the sounds.
 This is noteworthy because, for a very long time, scientists thought that snakes could only sense these waves if they were on the land.
 However, it has recently been shown that snakes can truly sense airborne sounds as well because of this bone.

-What Snakes Can Hear?
+What Sounds Can Snakes Hear?

 Ball pythons can listen even though they lack apparent ears.
 The audible range of ball pythons is restricted, and they perceive sound quite differently from humans.